calum74/cutty/doc/dynamic.md

 - `static dynamic dict()` - returns a `dynamic` holding a dictionary (`std::unordered_map<dynamic,dynamic>`)
 - `static dynamic dict(std::initializer_list<std::pair<dynamic, dynamic>>)` - returns a `dynamic` holding a dictionary initialized with the given data
 - `static dynamic function(auto f)` - returns a `dynamic` that is callable with the given function `f`.
 Requires `#include <cutty/dynamic/function.hpp>`
-- `template <typename T> static const types &instantiate()` - internal function that needs to be instantiated to add new wrapped types
+- `template <typename T> static const types &instantiate()` - function that needs to be instantiated to add new wrapped types
 - `static dynamic list()` - returns a `dynamic` holding an empty list (`std::vector<dynamic>`)
 - `static dynamic list(std::initializer_list<dynamic>)` - returns a `dynamic` holding a list initialized with the given data
 - `static dynamic map()` - returns a `dynamic` holding an empty map